religiosa1/rate-limiters/README.md

 script on the valkey instance.

-- The former always have `NoLua` suffix in its name is susceptible to race conditions during simultaneous requests from the same client which results in false negatives.
+- The former always have `NoLua` suffix in its name is susceptible to race conditions during simultaneous requests from the same client which may results in false negatives.
 It's a secondary, supportive version here mostly as a pure exercise, if you want to keep logic rather simpler than robust or if you can't execute Lua on your valkey instance for whatever reason.
-- The later not having not having `NoLua` suffix is more robust version, as it's safe against race conditions.
-This is the main impelemntation.
+- The later not having not having `NoLua` suffix is more robust version, as it's safe against race conditions and can be run in the cluster mode.
+This is the main implementation.

 ## Running the project